sunkev/on_the_trail/README.md

 We are back on track to finish all of our stories for this sprint, and don’t see any impediments in our way.

+We are continuing to use test driven development and currently have 25 unit tests.
+You can view these test cases in the following directory of our repo: https://github.com/sunkev/on_the_trail/tree/master/spec/

 ![Pair Programming 1](http://i.imgur.com/tYzUIOd.jpg)

 ![Pair Programming 2](http://i.imgur.com/c5Yflu9.jpg)